 Any person over the age of 12 years who, with or without malice, purposely points or aims any loaded or empty pistol, gun, revolver or other firearm, at or toward any other person within range of the firearm, except in self-defense, shall be charged with a crime.

-Does Oregon have laws regarding carrying a firearm while using alcohol or drugs?
+Does Oregon have laws regarding carrying a concealed firearm while using alcohol or drugs?

 Not addressed in state statutes.